Duneworks-Studios/Danny-s-Portfolio/Danny's Portfolio/public/music/README.md

 ## Customization

-You can modify the music player by editing:
+You can modify the soundtrack controller by editing:
-- `/components/MusicPlayer.tsx` - Player functionality
+- `/components/MusicController.tsx` - Audio loading & playback logic
-- `/app/layout.tsx` - Music file path and settings
+- `/layouts/PremiumSpaceLayout.tsx` - Entry overlay and trigger behavior

 ## Troubleshooting

-If music doesn't auto-play:
+If music doesn't start:
-1. Some browsers block auto-play until user interaction
+1. Make sure you clicked/tapped the entry overlay (required for most browsers)
-2. Click the music player button to start manually
+2. Some browsers still block playback—refresh and try again after enabling sound
-3. Check browser console for any errors
+3. Check the console for warnings from `MusicController`
-4. Ensure MP3 file is properly uploaded
+4. Ensure the MP3 file exists and loads without 404 errors

 ---